 Dental Hygiene, AAS

 A key member of the professional dental team, the licensed dental hygienist is on the "front line" of patient care, responsible for providing educational, clinical and therapeutic services that promote total health through good oral health.
 The growing public awareness of the benefits of oral health, combined with the growth of corporate dental plans, has significantly increased the demand for dental care and has made dental hygiene one of the country's fastest-growing careers.
-Employment of dental hygienists is expected to grow faster than average through 2018.
+The U.S. Bureau of Labor Statistics suggests the dental hygiene profession is expected to grow 20 percent from 2016 to 2026, much faster than that for all occupations.
 Competitive salaries and flexible work schedules are added benefits.
 Students in JCCC's dental hygiene program prepare for careers as preventive dental professionals who have a choice of working in a variety of settings.
-Upon successful completion of licensure requirements and board examinations, graduates get jobs in school systems, nursing homes and dental supply firms, as well as private dental offices.
+Upon successful completion of licensure requirements and board examinations, graduates find jobs in school systems, nursing homes and dental supply firms, as well as private dental offices.

 For more information about the career paths of the dental hygiene professional, see the American Dental Hygiene Association website.